alexmorozov/templated-docs/docs/templates.rst

 What subset of templating language is supported
 -----------------------------------------------

-Django templating language is fully supported, including filters and tags.
+Django templating language is fully supported, including filters and tags, but not all filters may provide expectable result (e.g. ``safe`` filter's output is typically invisible).
 Keep in mind, though, that in order to use custom template tags you should load them first using a standard ``{% load %}`` tag.

 Looping